-There are a few different types of roof flashing.
-The most common types are step flashing, apron flashing, and counter flashing.
+There are four common types of roof flashing: apron flashing, step flashing, counter flashing, and valley flashing.

 That’s why the term “step” is used in step flashing.
 You do it step by step by installing a shingle, then a piece of flashing, then another shingle, then a piece of flashing until the wall is completely protected.